Letter - Relics of the Lost Cause should be removed - Farmville

 To The Editor:

 On August 28, The Farmville Herald featured an article about Confederate general James Early.
-A young man who stated he was a descendent of Early expressed his views on the removed Confederate statue located on High Street.
+A young man who stated he was a descendent of Early, expressed his views on the removed Confederate statute located on High Street.

 As the patriarch of a very large family I am in total agreement of family legacy.
-I have always instilled in my family that there are many great accomplishments and acts that our family has to be proud of, but as true with all things, there are some things that we are not proud of.
+I have always instilled in my family that there are many great accomplishments and acts that our family has to be proud of but, as true with all things, there some things that we are not proud of.

 The public reverence of Confederate icons is outdated and the relics of the Lost Cause should be removed.
 The forced hero worship that the majority of the public is subjected to has become intolerable.
 To revere and view as heroes the huge statues of men who made a decision to join in rebellion against the United States and were ultimately defeated is wrong.